-A Return-to-Work Plan & Vocational Rehabilitation is usually required when an individual has not worked for a few weeks.
+A Return-to-Work Plan & Vocational Rehabilitation is usually required when an individual has not worked for a few weeks, months or years.
 They may have been attended treatment and rehabilitation sessions, from the NHS services or privately.

 Rehabilitation has many different definitions, but following injury or illness it is a process of active change arriving at an improvement in functional ability and greater participation in society.

 In this context, it is usually a process whereby an individual engages in an active partnership with health professionals to achieve desired goals.

 Vocational Rehabilitation (as defined by BSRM)

 Vocational Rehabilitation aims to maximize the ability of an individual to return to meaningful employment.
 Best rehabilitation practice:

 • reduces pain and the effects of illness or disability

 Effective rehabilitation of work related illness/injury enables employees to return to work more quickly.
 For maximum effect, medical, social and vocational rehabilitation should occur concurrently rather than

 The Vocational Rehabilitation Association in the UK also promotes best practice Vocational Rehabilitation.